Description

 Conversion tables

-The following is a sample from this manual.
-This text was extracted from the competition section of the manual:
+The following is a sample of text from the competition section of this manual:

-Check the tightness of the air cleaner on the frame and its sealing against the carburettor.
+Check the tightness of the air cleaner on the frame and its sealing against the carburetor.

-Clean the outside of the carburettor if necessary.
+Clean the outside of the carburetor if necessary.

 Tighten the screws on the reed valve housing.
 Check the tightness of the carburetor on the valve housing.